Recycling Product News Logo

 What causes jamming in disc screens, and how can it be addressed?

 Properly designed and constructed disc screens are rugged pieces of equipment that typically run all year without major servicing.
-However, the screen should be located in the system such that it can be bypassed or physically moved out of the process flow with minimal effort.
+However, the screen should be located in the system in a way that can be bypassed or physically moved out of the process flow with minimal effort.

 What is the best equipment configuration for handling biomass?